“Agile doesn’t eliminate constraints, but it allows you to see them in a new light so that you can move forward.” — Michael Sahota

 - Waterfall uses serialized phases, where one activity doesn’t start until the previous activity completes.
 Agile shifts to a focus on iterations, where each iteration performs activities in parallel (such as requirements, design, development, and test).

-- Each iteration produces a build.
+- Each iteration in Agile produces a build.
 Rather than wait until the end, throw something over the wall, and hope it meets expectations, the output of each iteration can be used to validate with users, as well as deliver incremental value.

 - By moving away from Big Design Up Front (BDUF) and way from Big Bang at the end, Agile helps to de-risk the project, respond to changing requirements, and flow value along the way.

 The key benefits of transitioning from waterfall to agile include:

 - Increased flexibility and adaptability: Agile methods allow for changes and adjustments to be made throughout the development process, enabling teams to respond more quickly to changing requirements or market conditions.

 - Improved collaboration and communication: Agile emphasizes teamwork, collaboration, and open communication, which can lead to better understanding, alignment, and buy-in among team members, stakeholders, and customers.

 - Faster time-to-market: By breaking work into smaller, manageable chunks and delivering working software incrementally, agile can help teams get their products to market faster and start generating value sooner.